Huevos Rotos con Chistorra

 - 04

-Transfer the eggs directly onto the potatoes and sausage.
-Bring the platter to the table immediately and dramatically slash through the eggs with a knife and fork, letting the rich yolks run down to coat the crispy potatoes and smoky meat.
+Lay the eggs over the potatoes and sausage.
+Bring the platter straight to the table and dramatically slash through the eggs with a knife and fork, letting the rich yolks bleed down into the crispy potatoes.

 Notes